Leila Mourad: Life

 Leila Mourad made a few brief reappearances during Ramadan in 1970, when she was scheduled to read Salah Jaheen's "Fawazeer Ramadan" (Ramadan' puzzles), a daily traditional radio program held during the Holy month of Ramadan.
+During that time, some Egyptian Jewish men between the ages of 17 and 60-65 were subjected to arrest, and were incarcerated in the prisons of Abu Za3bal and Tura.
+Her brother, Ishak Mourad, was one of the Jewish prisoners.
+While families could occasionally visit the incarcerated Jews, neither she, her sister Sameeha nor her other brother Mounir Mourad were ever seen visiting Ishak.

-Leila Mourad died in a Cairo hospital in 1995.
+Leila Mourad died in a Cairo hospital in 1995 and her funeral held at the Sayida Nefeesa mosque in Cairo.